Mulukulum/ros-notes/ROS2/Topics.md

+# What is it?
 ### ROS 2 breaks complex systems down into many modular nodes.
-Topics are a vital element of the ROS graph that act as a bus for nodes to exchange messages.
+Topics are a vital element of the ROS graph that allows nodes to exchange messages.
+# What can it do?
 ### A node may publish data to any number of topics and simultaneously have subscriptions to any number of topics.

 ![TopicMultiplePublisherandMultipleSubscriber](Images/TopicMultiplePublisherandMultipleSubscriber.gif)